Step by Step Outreach Plan for Lasting Success

 So you reach out to these bloggers or active users and just help them without wanting anything in return.
 You are just friendly and helpful!
 In any case: don’t be selfish!

 Yes, that’s right.
 You befriend these people be being friendly and supportive.
 The great thing about hands on support is that you can’t fake.
 You stay connected.
 You chat with them from time to time.
 By chat I mean converse in a casual manner not using a chat software or something.

 In short you are the actual person you’d like to befriend.

-Now that you know what the niche is about.
-Who the people are who cover it and what these people actually like and need you can start thinking about content ideas.
+Now that you know what the niche is about, who the people are who cover it and what these people actually like and need you can start thinking about content ideas.
 You need to give them what they want but don’t have yet.
 Don’t create just another generic content piece like everybody else does.
-Be specific about the topic and the goal you want outreach.
+Be specific about the topic and the goal you want to do outreach for.